 David Forman: My view is that they're realistic, but might require some big and politically risky policy decisions such as maybe saying, "You know what?
 We're going to let the NBN costs go on the budget.

-"That's a government subsidy.
-What is it now?
-It's a government investment right now.
-Sorry, what's the difference?
-In 1959, the telecommunications network was taken the position of being only funded by debt in government.
+Havyatt"That's a government subsidy.

+DF What is it now?

+Havyatt It's a government investment right now.

+DF Sorry, what's the difference?

+Havyatt In 1959, the telecommunications network was taken the position of being only funded by debt in government.
 Not a cent has been spent by the Federal Government other than crazy broadband-in-the-bush programs, up until that point.
 You don't need to have the government funding this.
 There are other things the government's own budget money could be funding when telco can fund itself.

-Hang on a minute.
+DF: Hang on a minute.
 The NBN was not - why was the NBN not built by the private sector, then?

-Fundamentally, as you know, the private sector refused to accept structural separation.
+Havyatt: Fundamentally, as you know, the private sector refused to accept structural separation.
 If Sol Trujillo accepted structural separation, it would have been built in a joint venture with Telstra.
 Full stop.
 End of story.
 Right.
 That was then.

-That's not now.
+DF: That's not now.
 To move to where we are now - I'll just remind people, too...
 You asked why is what?

-Just to give the interpreters a reasonable job as best as we can to keep it orderly and one speaker at a time - they're working very hard...
+AK: Just to give the interpreters a reasonable job as best as we can to keep it orderly and one speaker at a time - they're working very hard...

 (APPLAUSE)

-David Forman: I'm interested in, in terms of where we are now, what the political appetite is for a radically different approach to the NBN?
+AK I'm interested in, in terms of where we are now, what the political appetite is for a radically different approach to the NBN?
 Ah, probably zip.
 Do you think we'll get there?

-Well, it depends on whether people, such as the people in this room, take the view that they need to get the message to government that this is bigger than just the state of the budget over the next few years.
+DF: Well, it depends on whether people, such as the people in this room, take the view that they need to get the message to government that this is bigger than just the state of the budget over the next few years.
 I actually don't buy the argument that we can say - I think the underlying modelling that's been used to cost the NBN and to suggest what its rates of return will be - I would suggest, to put it politely, than I don't regard them as particularly reliable.
 I think we will probably have an issue in 20 years' time of looking at the NBN and saying, "What are we going to do about the fact that this thing makes so much money?"
 We get tied up in arguments about how we drive more revenue into the NBN, or go back to the fundamental practice of building it.

 Alan Kirkland: There's probably time for one more final question if anybody has a burning question out there?